-This Belizean gem creates delicious gelato (surprising because gelato is a traditional Italian treat so finding it so far from Italy that tastes so great is a wonderful treat!)
-Flavors are made fresh each day and a must do when in Placencia.
+This Belizean gem creates delicious gelato (surprising because gelato is a traditional Italian dessert so finding it so far from Italy that tastes so great is a wonderful treat!)
+Tutti Frutti’s flavors are made fresh each day and a must have when in Placencia.

 Experience Mayan history via cave tours

 Check out my blog post about caving tour options that Belize offers.
-If you’re only visiting Placencia there are plenty of tours that can pick up guests in the town to experience the jungle.
+If your trip to Belize involves only Placencia than you won’t want to miss the opportunity to explore ancient caves.
+There are plenty of tours that can pick up guests in Placencia town to experience the jungle.

 Snorkel the Silk Cayes

 Being at Silk Cayes feels like you’ve discovered an uncharted island in the middle of the ocean.
-The water is calm and pristine clear.
-Once under the water you’ll see lavender colored reefs, princess parrot fish (these remind me of the Rainbow Fish children’s book), manta rays and if you’re lucky a turtle!
+The water is calm and pristinely clear.
+Once under the water, you’ll see lavender-colored reefs, princess parrotfish (these remind me of the Rainbow Fish children’s book), manta rays and if you’re lucky a turtle!

 Treat yourself to a nice dinner at Rumfish

 Placencia is a traditional fishing village, so like most of Belize, their fresh seafood in Placencia is some of the best you can find anywhere.
 Rumfish gives off some serious New Orlean vibes, and serves traditional Belizean dishes, along with the best fish tacos in the area (or so I’ve heard) They also have delicious vegetarian options, which we rarely found throughout our time in Belize.
 And since centrally located in Placencia town you can easily walk around after your meal.

 Main street is a pedestrian-only walkway that is 4,000-feet long and is lined with art murals and beaches